tactipus/social-media-agent-tactipus/README.md

 Click [here](https://langchain-ai.github.io/langgraph/cloud/reference/cli/) to read the full download instructions for the LangGraph CLI.

-### Setup Twitter

-Setting up Twitter requires a Twitter developer account for uploading media to Twitter, and an Arcade account if you plan on using it for posting to Twitter.
-This however is optional, as you can use your own Twitter developer account for all reading & writing.

-### Arcade Setup Instructions
+### Setup authentication

+The agent needs your authorization to read and write to social media platforms.
+There are two ways to authorize the agent:

+1. Use Arcade (quickest to set up)
+2. Use your own Twitter and LinkedIn developer accounts

+You can use either method, but not both.

+Regardless of the method you choose, you will need to set these environment variables in your `.env` file:

+- `TWITTER_USER_ID` - The ID/email of the Twitter account you want to use to post to Twitter.
+- `LINKEDIN_USER_ID` - The ID/email of the LinkedIn account you want to use to post to LinkedIn.

+#### Arcade setup

-Create an Arcade account [here](https://www.arcade-ai.com/).
-Once done, setting up the account, ensure you have an Arcade API key.
+Create an Arcade account [here](https://www.arcade.dev).
+After you register, [get an Arcade API key](https://docs.arcade.dev/home/quickstart?lang=typescript).
 Set this value as `ARCADE_API_KEY` in your `.env` file.

 Make sure you have the `USE_ARCADE_AUTH` environment variable set to `true` to have the graph use Arcade authentication.

-### Twitter Developer Setup Instructions
+> Note:
+>
+> If you want to upload media to Twitter, you will still need to set up your own Twitter developer account (below) in addition to using Arcade.
+>
+> If you are only planning to read/write text posts on Twitter, you can use Arcade without any additional setup.

+#### Twitter app setup

-You'll need to follow these instructions if you plan on uploading media to Twitter, and/or want to use your own Twitter developer account for all reading & writing.
+You'll need to follow these instructions if you plan on uploading media to Twitter, and/or you are not using Arcade for authorization.

-- Create a Twitter developer account
+1. Create a Twitter developer account
-- Create a new app and give it a name.
+2. Create a new app and give it a name.
-- Copy the `API Key`, `API Key Secret` and `Bearer Token` and set them as `TWITTER_API_KEY`, `TWITTER_API_KEY_SECRET`, and `TWITTER_BEARER_TOKEN` in your `.env` file.
+3. Copy the `API Key`, `API Key Secret` and `Bearer Token` and set them as `TWITTER_API_KEY`, `TWITTER_API_KEY_SECRET`, and `TWITTER_BEARER_TOKEN` in your `.env` file.
-- After saving, visit the App Dashboard.
+4. After saving, visit the App Dashboard.
 Find the `User authentication settings` section, and click the `Set up` button.
 This is how you will authorize users to use the Twitter API on their behalf.
-- Set the following fields:
+5. Set the following fields:

 - `App permissions`: `Read and write`
 - `Type of App`: `Web App, Automated App or Bot`
 - `App info`:
   - `Callback URI/Redirect URL`: `http://localhost:3000/auth/twitter/callback`
   - `Website URL`: Your website URL

-- Save.
+6. Save.
 You'll then be given a `Client ID` and `Client Secret`.
 Set these as `TWITTER_CLIENT_ID` and `TWITTER_CLIENT_SECRET` in your `.env` file.

 Once done, run the `yarn start:auth` command to run the Twitter OAuth server.
 Open [http://localhost:3000](http://localhost:3000) in your browser, and click `Login with Twitter`.

 After authorizing your account with the app, navigate to your terminal where you'll see a JSON object logged.
 Copy the `token` and `tokenSecret` values and set them as `TWITTER_USER_TOKEN` and `TWITTER_USER_TOKEN_SECRET` in your `.env` file.

-After setting up Twitter/Arcade, set the `TWITTER_USER_ID` environment variable to the user ID of the account that you want to use to post to Twitter. (e.g `TWITTER_USER_ID="LangChainAI"`)

-### Setup LinkedIn authentication:

-To authorize posting on LinkedIn, you'll need to:
+#### LinkedIn app setup

+You'll need to follow these instructions if you plan on posting to LinkedIn and are not using Arcade for authorization.

 1. Create a new LinkedIn developer account, and app [here](https://developer.linkedin.com/)
 2. After creating your app, navigate to the `Auth` tab, and add a new authorized redirect URL for OAuth 2.0.
 Set it to `http://localhost:3000/auth/linkedin/callback`